Sateetje/awesome-nem-projects/README.md

 * [Tech Bureau](https://techbureau.com/) - Fintech and cryptocurrency group company in Japan, the U.S. and Europe.
 Develops software and services for blockchain technology.

 ## Education
-* [Cache](https://getcache.io/platforms) - Series of platforms that will help make blockchain more usable & accessible to developers and businesses throughout the world.
+* [Cache] - Series of platforms that will help make blockchain more usable & accessible to developers and businesses throughout the world.
+(DISCONTINUED)
 * [CoderSchool](http://www.coderschool.vn/) - Proposal for Coderschool and the NEM Foundation to work together in 2018 to developers on NEM Blockchain technology ([Proposal](https://forum.nem.io/t/coderschool-funding-collaboration-with-nem/13399)).
 * [Devslopes](https://devslopes.com/blockchain) - Become a Certified NEM Blockchain Developer.
 * [nemBOX](http://nembox.io) - The Best Place to Learn NEM Blockchain.